Accounting Schools in North Carolina

-The North Carolina of Board of Public Accountant Examiners follows the 150-hour rule, which requires that candidates for a license complete a program of education amounting to 150 semester hours that includes the award of a bachelor’s degree or higher.
-North Carolina candidates must earn a concentration in accounting at either the undergraduate or graduate level, or a combination thereof.
+The North Carolina Board follows the 150-hour rule, which requires that candidates for a license complete 150 semester hours of college-level education that includes the award of a bachelor’s degree or higher as well as a concentration in accounting at either the undergraduate or graduate level, or a combination thereof.
 A concentration at the undergraduate level must include at least 30 semester hours of accounting, whereas a concentration at the graduate level must consist of at least 20 semester hours in accounting.
-The education program must also include 24 semester hours of supplementary coursework made up of at least one three semester hour course from at least 8 of the 10 subjects of:
+The education must also include 24 semester hours of supplementary coursework made up of at least one three-semester hour course from at least eight of these 10 subjects:

 - Computer technology

 2. Accumulate the required hours of experience.

 North Carolina CPA applicants must complete at least one year of full-time work experience in accounting that is supervised by an actively licensed CPA.
 Candidates may also complete their work experience by teaching the subject of accounting full time for at least four years.
 Finally, candidates working in accounting who are not directly supervised by a licensed CPA may be able to meet experience requirements by working full time in the field of accounting for four years.

 3. Apply for and pass the Uniform CPA Examination.